-- DO NOT release spray at a height greater than 10 feet above the vegetative canopy unless a greater application height is necessary for pilot safety. - For all applications, applicators are required to use a fine or coarser spray (ASABE S572.1). - The boom length must not exceed 75% of the wingspan for airplanes or 90% of the rotor blade diameter for helicopters. - Applicators must use 1⁄2 swath displacement upwind at the downwind edge of the field. - Nozzles must be oriented so the spray is directed toward the back of the aircraft. - DO NOT apply when wind speeds exceed 10 miles per hour at the application site. - DO NOT apply during temperature inversions.
+- DO NOT release spray at a height greater than 10 feet above the ground or vegetative canopy unless a greater application height is necessary for pilot safety. - Applicators are required to use a fine or coarser droplet size (ASABE S572.1). - The boom length must not exceed 75% of the wingspan for airplanes or 90% of the rotor blade diameter for helicopters.
+Applicators must use 1⁄2 swath displacement upwind at the downwind edge of the field. - Nozzles must be oriented so the spray is directed toward the back of the aircraft. - DO NOT apply when wind speeds exceed 10 miles per hour at the application site. - DO NOT apply during temperature inversions.

-Ground Applications
+Ground Boom Applications